Alcohol Detox, Importance, Timeline, Process, Medications, Alcohol Treatment & Alcohol Withrawal Timeline

 - Hallucinations (feeling, seeing, or hearing things that aren’t there)

-Treatable can mitigate withdrawal symptoms with a team of professionals.
-However, the withdrawal symptoms that you may suffer from without help include:
+Professional medical supervised treatment can mitigate alcohol withdrawal symptoms with a team of professionals.
+However, alcohol withdrawal symptoms that you may suffer from without help include:

 - Physical tremors

 - Mood swings